daem0nc0re/PrivFu/README.md

 Privilege Name                            Description                                                        State
 ========================================= ================================================================== =======
-SeIncreaseQuotaPrivilege                  Adjust memory quotas for a process                                 Enabled SeSecurityPrivilege                       Manage auditing and security log                                   Enabled SeTakeOwnershipPrivilege                  Take ownership of files or other objects                           Enabled SeLoadDriverPrivilege                     Load and unload device drivers                                     Enabled
+SeCreateTokenPrivilege                    Create a token object                                              Enabled SeAssignPrimaryTokenPrivilege             Replace a process level token                                      Enabled SeLockMemoryPrivilege                     Lock pages in memory                                               Enabled SeIncreaseQuotaPrivilege                  Adjust memory quotas for a process                                 Enabled SeMachineAccountPrivilege                 Add workstations to domain                                         Enabled SeTcbPrivilege                            Act as part of the operating system                                Enabled SeSecurityPrivilege                       Manage auditing and security log                                   Enabled SeTakeOwnershipPrivilege                  Take ownership of files or other objects                           Enabled SeLoadDriverPrivilege                     Load and unload device drivers                                     Enabled